-In the following simple solution, I show you how to turn off or disable the WordPress Post Revision feature.
+In the following simple solution, I show you how to turn off or disable or turn off the WordPress Post Revision feature.
 Although I enjoy the look, feel and new features of WordPress 2.6, I simply find the WordPress Post Revisions to be entirely annoying.
 I’ve seen this feature wreak complete havoc on some great post ranking plugins and don’t want to ever risk posting duplicate content.
 Because of this, I have disabled the WordPress Post Revisions feature on many of my blogs.
 You can too, here is how I did it.

-How to Turn off WordPress Post Revisions:
+How to Disable WordPress Post Revisions

 - Login via an ftp client to the folder containing your WordPress site